k-barber/ccmb-doc/content/Adventure Log/241 - No Dead Bodies Dug Up Today.md

 Sometimes the best way to a noble's heart isn't through seduction or charm - it's by keeping him breathing long enough to be grateful.
 Though I have to say, our methods for getting party invitations keep getting more dramatic.
 First dragons, now golems.
 What's next, saving him from a tarrasque?

-At least we finally have our ticket to the Foss family banquet.
+At least we finally have our ticket to the Fossen family banquet.
 Now we just need to survive long enough to use it.